 Deborah A. Lee, DClinPsy, is a consultant clinical psychologist, head of a national treatment center for post-traumatic stress disorder (PTSD) in Berkshire, UK, and an honorary senior lecturer in clinical psychology at the...
 Read more

 Sophie James is a lawyer and writer.
 After practicing law for over a decade, she changed her career to take up her passion for writing.
 She has particular interest in writing for the self-help market, and is dedicated to making...
 Read more

-Paul Gilbert, PhD, is world-renowned for his work on depression, shame, and self-criticism, and is the developer of CFT.
-He is head of the mental health research unit at the University of Derby, and has authored or coauthored numerous scholarly...
+Paul Gilbert, PhD, is world renowned for his work on depression, shame, and self-criticism, and is developer of compassion-focused therapy (CFT).
+He is head of the mental health research unit at the University of Derby, and has authored or...
 Read more